Skip navigation

 Advanced Commercial Interior Design for Industry (Core,40 Credits)

-In this module you will reflect upon your learning to-date to demonstrate the creative, professional, analytical and intellectual autonomous ability that will enable the practice of interior design in various areas and disciplines of the industry.
-The self-determined project brief will research and develop key themes such as; design, site, brand, sustainability, technologies, construction, customer, user experience and ‘the future’.
+In this module you will reflect upon your learning to-date to demonstrate autonomous creative, professional, analytical and intellectual ability.
+You will evidence your developing practice of interior design and readiness to engage with the industry.
+The self-determined project brief will research and develop key themes such as; design, site, brand, sustainability, technologies, construction, customer, user experience and the future.
 The module allows you to build upon the skills and knowledge gained in previous design project modules and will allow you to develop your individual approach to design briefs through to a final design proposal, set in the context of the final year graduate approaching employment.

 You will subsequently demonstrate your understanding and skills in communicating a resolved interior design solution.
-Responding to module DE6003 you will further develop design intentions through various methods of communication including, modeling [both computer generated and physical], verbal and continued drawn design development.
+Building on the previous level 6 modules, you will further develop design intent through various techniques and methods including, modelling (both computer generated and physical), verbal and continued drawn design development.
 You will be required to demonstrate how design solutions are realised through the use of 2D and 3D communication, to industry level, that enables clear communication and dialogue with clients, construction firms and manufacturers.

 Design projects will be directed by you and set in the context of existing or new build architecture and will ask you to engage with the exciting spatial challenges that interior design poses.
 A diverse range of topics and sites relevant to the interior designer will be covered and defined by you.